 The sandy beaches are all but a few yards away.

-There is a local convenience store a couple of minutes walk.
+There is a convenience store a couple of minutes walk.

 The local town centre is 1/2 mile away which has the usual facilities of a small town.
 There is also a cinema which is quite an experience!

 Smoking is not allowed at all in the property.
-A single dog may be considered for an additional charge of £25, however they are not allowed in any bedroom
+A single dog may be considered for an additional charge of £25, however they are not allowed in any bedrooms.